PriyankaGupta0234/STATIC/README.md

 # STATIC
-I developed this project using C++, js, html.
+I developed this project using C++, js, html, Php.